bcgov/ocp-sso/k6/README.md

 ## Running the Test Cases

 ### Environment Variables
 All of the following env vars are required.
+If you use the Ansible Playbook from https://github.com/BCDevOps/keycloak-admin to create K6 realms, copy over the ***output param file directly***, which covers the sso realm config.
+Otherwise, you'll need to collect the following information for the three k6 testing realms.

 - `LOG_OUTPUT_PATH`: string of the path to where json output files will be written to (defaults to /tmp)
 - `SSO_BASE_URL`: string of the SSO base url